aml-org/amf/README.md

 [Click here for more documentation and playground](https://a.ml)

 ## Want to contribute?
 If you are interested in contributing code to this project, thanks!
-Please [read and accept the Contributors Agreement](https://api-notebook.anypoint.mulesoft.com/notebooks#bc1cf75a0284268407e4).
+Please [read and accept the Contributors Agreement](https://api-notebook.anypoint.mulesoft.com/notebooks#380297ed0e474010ff43).
+This should automatically create a Github issue with the record of your signature [here](https://github.com/mulesoft/contributor-agreements/issues).
+If for any reason, you do not see your signature there, please contact us.